5 Keys to a Waterproof Vinyl Deck

 If you have any suspicion that your deck is 1) no longer waterproof, 2) close to failing or 3) needs a regeneration then it’s the time to install a new waterproof membrane.
-A vinyl deck membrane offers several benefits, in addition to protection your deck and home.
+A vinyl deck membrane offers several benefits, in addition to protecting your deck and home.

 Consider Deck Railings